jcolag/entropy-arbitrage/2026-04-18-avalon-high-1.md

 ## What's Adaptable?

 Avalon and its high school seem like the headliners, here, surprising absolutely nobody.
-And we get a mention that the [Y2K problem](https://en.wikipedia.org/wiki/Year_2000_problem) only affected some military satellites, an odd choice.
+And we get a mention that the {% wiki Year_2000_problem|Y2K problem|en %} only affected some military satellites, an odd choice.

 ## Coming Attractions